johnnychen94/LazyModules.jl/README.md

 ## Examples

-Lazy mode uses the `@lazy` macro and eager mode simply removes the macro.
+The eager mode is checked by setting environment variable `LazyModules_lazyload` as `"false"`.
 All the functionalties will still be the same except that lazy mode delays a significant portion of packages loading to their first usage -- if ever get called.

 | Package                 | latency (eager)    | latency (lazy) | Julia   |
 | ------------------      | -----------------  | -------------- | ------  |